SimonEnsemble/SimonEnsemble.github.io/content/posts/2024-05-28-chemical-plume.md

 ## references
 * "n-dimensional Fourier Transform, Ch.
 8" notes by Prof. Brad Osgood. [link](https://see.stanford.edu/materials/lsoftaee261/chap8.pdf)
 * Vergassola, M., Villermaux, E., & Shraiman, B. I. (2007).
 ‘Infotaxis’ as a strategy for searching without gradients.
 Nature, 445 (7126), 406-409.
+* Loisy, Aurore, and Christophe Eloy.
+"Searching for a source without gradients: how good is infotaxis and how to beat it."
+Proceedings of the Royal Society A 478, no. 2262 (2022): 20220118.
 * Yukawa Potential hw assignment from Dept. of Physics at Montana State University. [here](https://www.physics.montana.edu/avorontsov/teaching/phsx545/documents/problems07s.pdf)
 * Digital Library of Mathematical Functions, Ch.
 10: Bessel Functions. [link](https://dlmf.nist.gov/10)
 * Abramowitz and Stegun.
 (1965).
 Handbook of Mathematical Functions.